2largeFermented Red Beancurd (I have matchbox sized pieces)

 After 2 hours replenish the water from boiled hot water and put the temperature higher to 230C for another 30 minutes.

 Remember the roasting time will depend on the size of your piece of pork belly and your taste.
-Adjust to your taste slowly as you roast each piece.
+Adjust to your taste slowly as you roast each piece/time.
 This is a scant 6kg piece as I wanted the roast pork for another dishI did not use soy sauce and I have never used or oyster sauce as I know my pork belly would be just salty enough for my taste.
 Adjusting the salt depends on how long you kept it salted during the salting time.
-Longer you salt, less salt you use at the roasting time etc.
+The longer you salt, the less salt you use at the roasting time etc.